CarbonLDP/carbonldp-js-sdk/doc/README.md

 getMembers( uri:string,  includeNonReadable?:boolean,  retrievalPreferences?:Carbon.RetrievalPreferences.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves all the members of a document with out resolving them, where you can specify if the response should include the Non Readable resources, the retrieval preferences and the options for the request.
+Retrieves all the members of a document and their contents, where you can specify if the response should include the Non Readable resources, the retrieval preferences and the options for the request.

 *Parameters*